 While public interactions can provide insight into latent, unobserved characteristics of personal connections between elites, these co-occurrences are valuable in their own right.
 Public interactions-as opposed to private interactions, which this measure does not capture-can foster deeper personal relationships or they can visibly signal the strength of existing alliances.
-In 1960s rural Southeast Asia, for instance, public patron-client interactions provided a "physical security mechanism" for clients such that other members of the community could make no mistake about who was under the protection of local chiefs in the absence of formal protective institutions (Scott, 1972, 102-103).
+In 1960s rural Southeast Asia, for instance, public patron-client interactions provided a "physical security mechanism" for clients such that other members of the community could make no mistake about who was under the protection of local chiefs in the absence of formal protective institutions (Scott 1972, 102-3).

 Public co-occurrences are thus informative for studying elite networks in contexts where public knowledge of connectivity is intentional, such as patronage that provides status or physical protection, promotion networks, or hierarchies of power.
 In contrast, this approach is not useful for studying elite behavior intended to be hidden from the public eye, such as networks of graft, vote-buying, or state structures of repression.
-The approach is also not well-suited for studying networks of policy processes, such as legislation, judicial outcomes, or coalition formation, where ties tend to form more on the basis of ideological proximity than social closeness.
+The approach is also not wellsuited for studying networks of policy processes, such as legislation, judicial outcomes, or coalition formation, where ties tend to form more on the basis of ideological proximity than social closeness.

-Co-occurrence networks can be considered a subset of what is often referred to as an "affiliation" network, wherein actors are tied to one another based on their affiliations with the same organizations or events (Wasserman and Faust, 1994, 30-31).
+Co-occurrence networks can be considered a subset of what is often referred to as an "affiliation" network, wherein actors are tied to one another based on their affiliations with the same organizations or events (Wasserman and Faust 1994, 30-1).
 In order to avoid the limitations of current techniques of data collection as identified above, a new approach to feasible network data collection is needed.
 Lee et al. (2010) introduce such a technique using web-based search engines.
 This relies on the logic that the more often two individuals co-appear in the same news articles and webpages, the more likely that these two individuals interact more frequently when compared to two random counterparts in a given sample.

 I build on this approach by applying the technique to collect data on elites in hard-to-reach contexts.
-Where Lee et al. (2010) measure social ties as co-occurrence in general web pages, I combine the existing affiliation network approach with current text analysis techniques to consider co-occurrence only in the context of physically attending the same events.
+Where Lee et al. (2010) measure social ties as co-occurrence in general webpages, I combine the existing affiliation network approach with current text analysis techniques to consider co-occurrence only in the context of physically attending the same events.
 This is accomplished by using keywords to restrict searches to only capture event attendance as reported online.
-For example, to capture co-occurrence at political fundraisers in Washington, D.C., I use keywords such as "breakfast fundraiser" or "fundraising dinner" along with domain restrictions to media sites that are known to report on these events, such as politico.com or thehill.com/blogs/in-the-know.

-I construct a sociomatrix-the $n \times n$ matrix where each cell contains the value of a social tie between actors i (rows) and j (columns)-by calculating $x{ij} = \sum{g \in \mathcal{G}} c{ijg}$.
-Here, x{ij} represents the value of an undirected tie between i and j; c{ijg} is a dummy variable for whether a given webpage g contains both i and j (and any additional keywords); and \mathcal{G} is the set of all webpages in a given search.
-The diagonals of the sociomatrix are given by $x{ii} = x{jj}$, which is simply the number of webpages $g \in \mathcal{G}$ that contain an individual i's name.
-Each tie x{ij} is the count of webpages satisfying the keyword criteria that contains the names of both i and j.
+I construct a sociomatrix-the $n \times n$ matrix, where each cell contains the value of a social tie between actors i (rows) and j (columns)-by calculating $x{ij} = \sum{g \in \mathcal{G}} c{ijg}$.
+Here, x{ij} represents the value of an undirected tie between i and j; c{ijg} is a dummy variable for whether a given webpage g contains both i and j (and any additional keywords); and \mathcal{G} the set of all webpages in a given search.
+The diagonals of the sociomatrix are given by $x{ii} = x{ji}$, which is simply the number of webpages $g \in \mathcal{G}$ that contain an individual i's name.
+Each tie x{ii} is the count of webpages satisfying the keyword criteria that contains the names of both i and j.
 When using Google, this is referred to as the number of "hits" for a given search term.